 Store Your Toothbrush Correctly

 Keep your toothbrush stored upright in a position that allows it to dry out.
 Think about using a bristle cover that promotes airflow through small holes.
-Some people think that keeping the bristles completely covered is ideal, but if it keeps moisture on the brush it can actually foster bacterial growth.
+Some people think that keeping the bristles completely covered is ideal, but that trapped moisture can actually foster bacterial growth on the brush.

 Know When to Throw the Brush Out

 Your toothbrush isn’t designed to last forever.
-It should be replaced every three to four months, or whenever the bristles start to show signs of wear.
-Look at them closely to see if you can spot fraying, or determine whether the bristles are bent downwards or sideways instead of standing up straight.
-Those are things that could give you a heads-up that it’s time to go to your nearest pharmacy or supermarket and pick up a new brush.
+Replace it every three to four months, or whenever the bristles start to show signs of wear.
+Take a look today!
+If the bristles are fraying, or bending downwards or sideways instead of standing up straight, it’s time to pick up a new brush.

 Don’t Share Your Toothbrush

-You should be the only one who uses the toothbrush.
-Although it’s tempting sometimes, don’t share the brush with a significant other or another person in your household.
+You should be the only one who uses your toothbrush.
+Our mouths can be homes for hundreds of different bacteria and viruses.
+Sharing is a surefire way to spread disease, from a cold to gingivitis, and even HIV or hepatitis B. Although it’s tempting sometimes, don’t share the brush with a significant other or another person in your household.

 Replace Brushes After Illnesses

-You’ve already learned how germs can live on toothbrushes for months.
+You’ve already learned how germs can live on toothbrushes for a long time.
 It should make sense then that you need to throw away any toothbrushes a person has used while he or she was sick.

 Use these tips to make sure you have a clean toothbrush that will be able to keep your mouth and teeth just as clean.